afshinamighi/Courses/misc/uml_uc.md

 In simple terms, the "include" relationship in use cases is like putting smaller puzzles into a bigger one.
 Imagine you have a big use case, like "Ordering Food."
 Inside that, you might have smaller actions like "Selecting Items" and "Making Payment."
 The "include" relationship is like saying, "To order food, you must include the actions of selecting items and making payment."
 It helps break down the big picture into smaller, manageable parts, making it clear how different actions fit together to achieve the main goal.
 It's like building with building blocks – you include the smaller blocks to create the complete structure.

-**Example**: Analysing this setence can reveal one smaller use case included in "Submit Assignment".
+**Example**: Analysing this sentence can reveal one smaller use case included in "Submit Assignment".

 **Students use PyGrade to submit their programming assignments, <ins>uploading their code and related files</ins> through ...**